terrysheng/azure-content-zhtw/articles/storage-php-how-to-use-table-storage.md

     $entity->setRowKey("1");

     // If entity exists, existing properties are updated with new values and
-    // new properties are added.Missing properties are unchanged.
+    // new properties are added.
+Missing properties are unchanged.
     $entity->addProperty("Description", null, "Take out the trash.");
     $entity->addProperty("DueDate", EdmType::DATETIME, new DateTime()); // Modified the DueDate field.
     $entity->addProperty("Location", EdmType::STRING, "Home");